ripienaar/free-for-dev/README.md

   * [ROBOHASH](https://robohash.org/) - Web service to generate unique (cool :) images from any text.
   * [Scraper API](https://www.scraperapi.com/) — Cloud based web scraping API handles proxies, browsers, and CAPTCHAs.
 Scrape any web page with a simple API call.
 Get started with 1000 free API calls/month.
   * [ScrapingAnt](https://scrapingant.com/) — Headless Chrome scraping API and free checked proxies service.
 Javascript rendering, premium rotating proxies, CAPTCHAs avoiding.
 Free plans available.
   * [ScrapingDog](https://scrapingdog.com/) — Scrapingdog handles millions of proxies, browsers and CAPTCHAs to provide you with HTML of any web page in a single API call.
-It also provides Web Scraper for Chrome & Firefox and a software for instant scraping demands.
+It also provides Web Scraper for Chrome & Firefox and a software for instant scraping demand.
   * [scrapinghub.com](https://scrapinghub.com) — Data scraping with visual interface and plugins.
 Free plan includes unlimited scraping on a shared server
   * [ScrapingNinja](https://www.scrapingninja.co/) — Handle JS rendering, Chrome Headless, Proxy rotation and CAPTCHAs solving all in one place.
 The first 1000 are free of charge, no credit card required.
   * [shrtcode API](https://shrtco.de/docs) - Free URL Shortening API without authorisation and no request limits